On the Limit of Language Models as Planning Formalizers: Evaluation: Datasets, Metrics, Models

 \subsection{Metrics}

-Following past work \cite{guan2023leveraging,zhu2024language}, the model-predicted plan is validated using VAL \cite{1374201} against the ground-truth \df and \pf provided above, instead of being compared against ``ground-truth'' plans like some work \cite{lyu-etal-2023-faithful,liu2023evaluating,pan-etal-2023-logic} since there could be multiple correct plans.
-For the LLM-as-formalizer approach, the predicted \df and \pf are similarly not compared against the ground-truth, as only the eventual plan is validated because there might be more than one way to formalize the planning domain and problem in PDDL.
+Following past work \cite{guan2023leveraging,zhu2024language}, the plan produced from LLM-as-Planner is validated using VAL \cite{1374201} against the ground-truth \dfs and \pfs provided above.
+This is done instead of being compared against ``ground-truth'' plans like some work \cite{lyu-etal-2023-faithful,liu2023evaluating,pan-etal-2023-logic} since there could be multiple correct plans.
+Similarly, the predicted \df and \pf for the LLM-as-formalizer approach are not compared against the ground-truth, as only the eventual plan is validated because there might be more than one way to formalize the planning domain and problem in PDDL.